ArmandK/ansible-kubernetes-master/README.md

 At the moment it is assumed there is a `centos` user available on all nodes to perform the deployment.
 This user has to be able to `sudo` without a password.
-For CentOS Atomic hosts this is already the case.